 Click the Release Grades action towards the right, above the student's submissions.
 This will send out all grades at the same time.

-You can see the assignment list as your students see it by clicking on the Student View action beneath the title bar.
+You can see the assignment list as your students see it by clicking on the Enter Access View action beneath the title bar.

 This is what your students will see when they open the Assignments tool.